 Leaving Alston, I encountered one of the freakiest locations on the entire Pennine Way, a very strange wood full of fowls and small crosses, presumably graves.
-I couldn’t believe I’d never noticed this before, but then I was repeatedly finding on this Pennine Way that as I (mostly) knew my way and so didn’t have my nose buried in a map all the time, I was seeing completely new things at every turn.
-The trail was repaying my dedication in repeating it by giving me new gifts, although I wasn’t quite sure how I felt about this one.
+I couldn’t believe I’d never noticed this before, but then I was repeatedly finding that as I (mostly) knew my way up the trail and so didn’t have my nose buried in a map all the time, I was seeing completely new things at every turn.
+The Way was repaying my repeating it by giving me new gifts, although I wasn’t quite sure how I felt about this one.

 This happened again at Gilderdale Burn.
 I’ve been rude in a previous blog about the apparent nonexistence of ‘Isaac’s Tea Trail’, but here on the bridge was a sign I’d never noticed before.
-To be fair, the bridge had been impressively refurbished since my last visit and one of the screws on the sign was suspiciously new.
+To be fair, the bridge had been refurbished since my last visit and one of the screws on the sign was suspiciously new.

 Again, I’ve been rude about the uninspiring signage at Whitley Castle (Epiacum) but goodness me, here, unless I’ve just never noticed them, were smart new signs full of interest.
 I actually stood and read them, and then, would you believe, I was even seduced for the first time into entering the fort itself.
 Not least because the sign cunningly mentioned that I could get directly back onto the Pennine Way at the far end without retracing my steps.